BOARDMAN, Ohio – In three separate community functions, members of the San Francisco 49ers touched the lives of dozens of Ohio residents.

 "That's what life is about is happiness and seeing other people happy.
 For us to come over to this children's hospital, it was a blessing for us to be here."

 Moss, along with members of the offensive side of the ball, spent time with recovering cancer patients at the hospital.
+Frank Gore and the running backs also took part in the visit by spending time in the nursery section.

 It was the second year in a row Gore rocked a baby to sleep.